PauliNiva/Tetris/Documentation/descriptionAndStructureOfProject.md

   - Score keeping.
   - Removal of full rows.
   - Showing the next tetrimo block that is going to appear in the playing field.
+  - Lifting the level of difficulty (by increasing the speed that the tetriminoes fall down the playing field) after every 10 rows removed.